BSL Launch Recite Me assistive technology myaccountMyAccount login image

 Care costs and benefits advice for people living at home

-The amount you pay will depend on a number of factors, including your ability to pay and the types of support services in place.
-You will never be expected to pay more than the actual cost of providing the service or more than your personal budget.
+What you pay depends on your financial situation and the support you receive.
+You will never pay more than the cost of your support or more than your agreed personal budget.

-If you have income below the amounts in the table below you will not be expected to make a contribution.
-If your income is above these amounts it will be taken into account in the financial assessment.
+If your income is below the amount shown in the table below, you will not be asked to contribute.
+If your income is higher, we will include this in the assessment.

 Category